brodieaustin/poisoned-well-novel/poisoned-well.md

 Was Quill revealing something about himself?
 Manan could not tell.
 They rode on in silence for some time until a rider appeared on the road behind.
 It followed them for some time, staying at the same distance, neither falling back or passing them.
 Quill glanced back at the rider several times, but tried to seem calm about being followed.

-Up ahead a stone house sat on the road, Manan could just make out a few soliders sauntering in front of it.
-An eagle or some other kind of bird was circuling overhead.
+Up ahead a stone house sat on the road, Manan could just make out a few soldiers sauntering in front of it.
+An eagle or some other kind of bird was circling overhead.
 "Manan," Quill said to her.
 "Slip back into the wagon.
 Hide your whatever weapons you have, anything of value that you do not want taken."

-She did so without asking why, figuring that these soliders must have a reputatino for lifting items off of travelers, especially passengers who were not under the lord's protection.
+She did so without asking why, figuring that these soldiers must have a reputation for lifting items off of travelers, especially passengers who were not under the lord's protection.
 When she sat back next to him, he leaned over, casually, and said, "I think there's going to be some trouble up ahead.
 But let's be calm about it.
 I could be wrong."

 "Where are we going?
 How do you know?